XiangfeiShen/IEEE_TGRS_2021_HyperWeak/README.md

 					           Jian Qin
 					           Fangyuan Ge
 				             Xichuan Zhou* (zxc@cqu.edu.cn)
-                     School of Microelectronics and Communication Engineering, Chongqing University All rights reserved.
+                     School of Microelectronics and Communication Engineering, Chongqing University, All rights reserved.

 If you find the code helpful, please cite the paper once this paper is accepted.
 Thanks for your interest!